MicrosoftDocs/azure-docs/articles/cognitive-services/Text-Analytics/text-analytics-overview-whatis.md

 ## Data limits

 Text Analytics accepts raw text data.
 The service currently sets a limit of 10 KB for each document.
-While this number might seem low, the vast majority of text submitted for analysis is below this limit.
 If you require a higher limit, [contact us](https://azure.microsoft.com/overview/sales-number/) so that we can discuss your requirements.

 |Limits | |
 |------------------------|---------------|